-We primarily invest in subordinated notes and invest in senior secured debt on a more limited basis.
+We invest primarily in subordinated notes and, on a more limited basis, invest in senior secured debt.
 Subordinated notes are junior to senior secured debt.
 Our subordinated debt investments and senior secured debt investments generally have terms of three to seven years, do not have scheduled amortization and are due at maturity.
-Our subordinated debt investments generally provide for fixed interest rates between 12.0% and 17.0% per annum and our senior secured debt investments generally provide for variable interest at rates ranging from LIBOR plus 350 basis points to LIBOR plus 950 basis points per annum.
+Our subordinated debt investments generally provide for fixed interest rates between 12.0% and 17.0% per annum.
+In addition, our senior secured debt investments generally provide for variable interest at rates ranging from LIBOR plus 350 basis points to LIBOR plus 950 basis points per annum.
 Our subordinated debt investments generally are secured by a second priority security interest in the assets of the borrower and generally include an equity component, such as warrants to purchase common stock in the portfolio company.
-In addition, certain loan investments may have a form of interest that is not paid currently but is accrued and added to the loan balance and paid at the end of the term, referred to as payment in kind ("PIK") interest.
+In addition, certain loan investments may have a form of interest that is not paid currently but is accrued and added to the loan balance and paid at the end of the term, referred to as payment-in-kind ("PIK") interest.
 In our negotiations with potential portfolio companies, we generally seek to minimize PIK interest as we have to pay out such accrued interest as distributions to our stockholders, and we may have to borrow money or raise additional capital in order to meet the requirement of generally having to pay out at least 90.0% of our taxable income to continue to qualify as a Regulated Investment Company, or RIC, for U.S. federal income tax purposes.
-At December 31, 2011, the weighted average yield on our outstanding debt investments other than non-accrual debt investments (including PIK interest) was approximately 15.0%, the weighted average yield on all of our outstanding investments (including equity and equity-linked investments and non-accrual debt investments) was approximately 13.6%.
+At December 31, 2012, the weighted average yield on our outstanding debt investments other than non-accrual debt investments was approximately 14.6%, the weighted average yield on all of our outstanding investments (including equity and equity-linked investments) was approximately 13.3% and the weighted average yield on all of our outstanding investments) was approximately 12.9%.

-An SBIC may make investments in the form of straight loans ("Loans"), debt with equity features ("Debt Securities"), or equity securities.
+An SBIC may make investments in the form of straight debt ("Loans"), debt with equity features ("Debt Securities"), or equity securities.
 Loans and Debt Securities must be issued for a term of not less than one year (except for bridge loans in anticipation of a permanent financing in which the SBIC intends to participate, or to protect its prior investment) and must have amortization not exceeding "straight line."
 The permissible interest rate on Loans is the higher of (i) 19% or (ii) 11% over the higher of the SBIC's weighted cost of debenture leverage or the current debenture rate.
 For Debt Securities, the permitted rate is the higher of (i) 14% or (ii) 6% over the higher of the SBIC's weighted cost of debenture leverage or the current debenture rate.
 If a financing is in default, these maximums may increase by up to 7%.
 SBA Regulations define an SBIC's weighted cost of debenture leverage and describe the permitted rate when more than one SBIC participates in the financing.